hynek/build-and-inspect-python-package/README.md

   This is easily achievable using tools like [*setuptools-scm*](https://setuptools-scm.readthedocs.io/) or [*hatch-vcs*](https://github.com/ofek/hatch-vcs), but beyond the scope of this humble README.

-### Define Python Version Matrix Based On Package Metadata
+### Define Python version matrix based on package metadata

 *build-and-inspect-python-package* extracts the Python versions your package supports from the trove classifiers in your package’s metadata and offers them as an action output.